- Home

 Other biopsies

 A new test known as liquid biopsy involves taking a blood sample and examining it for cancer.
-Liquid biopsy is still being studied to see how accurate it is, and it is not a routine way to diagnose lung cancer.
+Liquid biopsy is still being studied to see how accurate it is, and it is not yet a routine way to diagnose lung cancer.
+It could help when a tissue biopsy is not safe to perform.

 Other tests

-In some circumstances, such as if you aren’t well enough for a biopsy, mucus or fluid from your lungs may be checked for abnormal cells.
+In some circumstances, such as if you are not well enough for a biopsy, mucus or fluid from your lungs may be checked for abnormal cells.

 Sputum cytology